Sharapova rags-to-riches journey resumes in Stuttgart

 She made her professional debut at 14 in 2001 and by 2003 reached the world top 50.
 She won her first tour titles in Japan and Quebec.

-Then in 2004, her Wimbledon final triumph over Williams made her an overnight international celebrity.
+Then in 2004, her Wimbledon finals triumph over Williams made her an overnight international celebrity.

 One year later, she became the first Russian woman to be ranked number one in the world while, in 2006, she won her second major at the US Open.